mseo0/rom-scraper/README.md

 2. Search for game, click through pages
 3. Find download link, click through file host redirects
 4. Wait for countdown timers, solve CAPTCHAs
-5. Download finishes — it's an NSZ, now find a decompressor
+5. Download finishes, then decompresses to an NSZ
 6. Repeat for updates and DLC
 7. Manually check if your ROMs have newer versions available